 East Freedom is a tiny town located in the state of Pennsylvania.
 With a population of 552 people and just one neighborhood, East Freedom is the 964th largest community in Pennsylvania.
-Much of the housing stock in East Freedom was built prior to World War II, making it one of the older and more historic towns in the country.
+East Freedom has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, East Freedom is generally considered to be a blue-collar town.
-52.35% of the East Freedom workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+East Freedom is a blue-collar town, with 52.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, East Freedom is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in East Freedom who work in office and administrative support (13.85%), sales jobs (12.21%), and healthcare suport services (5.40%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, East Freedom is worth considering.

-As is often the case in a small town, East Freedom doesn't have a public transportation system that people use for their commute.
+East Freedom is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In East Freedom, just 7.95% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.